danielaparker/jsoncons/doc/ref/bstr_arg_t.md

 struct bstr_arg_t {};
 ```

-`bstr_arg_t` is an empty class type used to disambiguate function overloads for byte strings.
+`bstr_arg_t` is an empty class type used to disambiguate constructor overloads for byte strings.

 ### See also